REG 05.20.04 - Post Tenure Review of Faculty

 5.2.5 An optional 2-page candidate statement

-5.3 A peer review committee shall be selected in accordance with Departmental Rules.
+5.3 A peer review committee shall be selected in accordance with Departmental Rules or guidelines for review of joint or interdisciplinary appointments (see Section 4 of this regulation).
 According to UNC Policy 400.3.3.1[G] - Guidelines on Performance Review of Tenured Faculty, the faculty member being reviewed will not have the option of selecting members of the peer review committee.

 5.4 In lieu of a review by the peer review committee, the faculty member to be reviewed may request an administrative review to be conducted by the Department Head.
 All requests for administrative review must be approved by the Department Head and the peer review committee.